We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Seek Experienced NYC Child Visitation Lawyers

 One of the most difficult issues during a divorce is watching two parents use the children to attack each other.
-When they are able to reach an amicable agreement, the courts are not in the middle trying to decide what is best for the children.
+When they are able to reach an amicable agreement, the courts are not in the middle trying to decide what is for the children.

 However, rather than continue a battle that hurts the children, child visitation lawyers will try to stem the tide of bitterness.
 Children who are denied a chance to see their parent, or a parent who is denied a chance to see their children, can have adverse emotional effects.

 Some parents go as far as withholding child support payments until they are back on schedule to see their children.
-None of this behavior is in the best interest of the children, which is the measure for making final visitation decisions.
+None of this behavior is in the interest of the children, which is the measure for making final visitation decisions.

 NYC child visitation lawyers at the Spodek Law Group will work to resolve these issues before they reach an emotional boiling point.
 Our highly reputable lawyers will also work for our clients when the other parent shows habitual behavior of violating the court order.
-We promise to work hard for our clients and for what is in the best interest of the children.
+We promise to work hard for our clients and for what is in the interest of the children.

 Call our office today for a free consultation to discuss how our lawyers bring knowledge, experience and concern to handle complicated matters of divorce and child visitation.